cailllev/PA/RL_MTD/README.md

 1. open config/attack_graphs.json
 2. under simple webservice one can configure:
     - nodes: what services run in their network (and how they are connected)
-    - detection systems: what detection systems are in place
+    - prevention systems: what prevention systems are in place
     - attacks: how likely an attacker gains control of such a service
     - hints
-        - under "nodes" and "detection systems" are the names of probabilities, in "attacks" are the names and the corresponding values of probabilities
+        - under "nodes" and "prevention systems" are the names of probabilities, in "attacks" are the names and the corresponding values of probabilities
-        - all names of probabilities in "nodes" and "detection systems" have to be listed in "attacks", all probabilities in "attacks" have to be used in "nodes" or "detection systems"
+        - all names of probabilities in "nodes" and "prevention systems" have to be listed in "attacks", all probabilities in "attacks" have to be used in "nodes" or "prevention systems"
 3. to check if a configuration can be parsed, do:
     - run ``` src.model.graph ```
     - if no errors, the network can be parsed; but that does not guarantee the network makes sense